Back Pain Explained: Causes, Types, and Natural Relief Without Medication

 Natural methods work for most mild-to-moderate cases, but you should seek medical help if:

-Pain lasts longer than a few weeks
+Pain lasts longer than a few weeks.

-It’s accompanied by numbness, weakness, or tingling
+It’s accompanied by numbness, weakness, or tingling.You experience sudden, severe pain after an injury.

 Conclusion: Healing Your Back Naturally